katiehermalik/GA-first-full-stack/README.md

 1. The app should have one model with at least two properties.
 2. It should have all the CRUD functionality.
-3. It should contain all the same RESTful routes we have in our fruits app.
+3. It should contain all seven RESTful routes.
 4. This app will be very similiar to the fruits app, but the model must be different.
 5. **DO NOT COPY AND PASTE ANY CODE FROM YOUR FRUITS APP OR ANYWHERE ELSE**.
 It's okay to use it as a reference, but type it out.  **DO NOT COPY AND PASTE**.
-6. Do one small step at a time, and then make sure that one step works, and commit before moving on.
+6. Do one small step at a time, and then make sure that one step works, and commit before moving on. **You are required to have at least 12 commits**.

 ### Remember: Use this list of **RESTful routes** as your guide for HTTP methods, CRUD functionalities, and URL formatting:

 ![RESTful routes](https://i.imgur.com/ReOfT0u.png)

-#### Hints
+#### Hints and tips.

-1. Don't forget to `npm init` in order to start your node project.
+* Don't forget to `npm init` in order to start your node project.

-2. If you get an error message that says module not found—did you install the module?
+* If you get an error message that says module not found—did you install the module?

-3. **READ YOUR ERROR MESSAGES**, first try to solve them by going throught the error message, then look it up, then compare to code that you know works, like the fruits github repo, then ask a friend.
+* **READ YOUR ERROR MESSAGES**, first try to solve them by going through the error message.
+Then look it up (try googling the error message and including "express" and/or "mongoose").
+Then compare to code that you know works, like the fruits app from class repo.
+Then slack an instructor.

-4. Set up your db first and make sure it's connected.
+* Set up your db first and make sure it's connected.

-5. Do one route at a time, maybe start with your index route, then move onto creating a route
+* Do one functionality at a time, and do each piece of that functionality one step a time.
+For example, maybe start with a user story like: _"User should be able to add an item"_.
+Think: In terms of REST, that means you need "create" and "new."
+Don't do anything else until the user can add an item.
+Perhaps you'd follow steps like this:
+    * First make a "new" route that works at all and `res.send()`s some text back. **Test it**.
+    * Then, make it render a template with a form. **Test it**.
+    * Then, make a "create" route for the form to `POST` to, and make sure submitting the form successfully hits the create route.
+Don't worry about the data or the database, just `res.send()` some text back "hitting create route".  **Test it.**
+    * Then see if you can `console.log()` the submitted data ("`req.body`"). **And Test It**.
+    * Then see if you can get the post route to actually add the submitted data to the DB. **Test it using the `mongo` CLI and by logging the `createdItem` in your callback**
+    * _Then_ worry about what should happen after the data is added.
+Maybe you should have an index page where the user can see the items?

+* Ok. so then you're gonna need to build an index route... and just focus on that until its done.
+And work in small steps... so maybe:
+    * First make a route that works at all and `res.send()`s some text back. **Test it**.
+    * Then make a template that will be the index page.
+Just get the template rendering.  **Test it.**
+    * Then make the index route actually get data from the db successfully, and **test it** with console.log().
+    * Then render the data into the template... etc..

+* ....And so forth.
+Make sure you're building your apps in this way.
+Take careful small well-reasoned steps, and do what you can to stay clear on what the goal of each step is.  **It is critical that you build these apps one step at a time, thinking about what functionality you need to add, and adding it one step at a time, thinking about what you're doing at each step and why.
+Do not just write out all your routes and try to fill them in without testing them.**

-6. `console.log()` everything you can think of.
+* `console.log()` everything you can think of.

-7. Remember when you are submitting a form, you are making a request from the client, and your server has to respond to that request.
+* Remember when you are submitting a form, you are making a request from the client, and your server has to respond to that request.

-8. `res.render` is for rendering templates (ejs), `res.send` is for sending text.
-Remember, the `res` object is how you 'respond' to the client.
+* `res.render()` is for rendering templates (ejs), `res.send()` is for sending text, `res.redirect()` is for sending a message to the browser that it should redirect to a new location.
+Remember, the `res` object is how you _'respond'_ to the client.

-9. Use lesson notes and labs from this week as a guide only if you are completely lost.
-But make sure you are giving it a true effort and not taking the easy way out.  _No Pain No Gain!_
+* Use lesson notes and labs from this week as a guide only if you are completely lost.
+But make sure you are giving it a true effort and not taking the easy way out.  _No Pain, No Gain!_

 ## Hungry for More